-Voicing.
-Italian like many other languages, and all the European languages, contrast stop consonants with binary +/- voiced feature (but there are languages with more varied contrasts, up to six, according to Kager et al., 2007).
+Italian, like many other languages, and all the European languages, contrast stop consonants with binary +/- voiced feature (but there are languages with more varied contrasts, up to six, according to Kager, Van der Feest, Fikkert, Kerkhoff, & Zamuner, 2007).
 A main acoustic parameter associated with voicing is the voice onset time or VOT.
 This refers to the interval between release of the articulatory closure producing the consonant and the start of vibration of the vocal folds.
 In all languages, voiced segments start vibration earlier compared to unvoiced segments.
-However, different languages use different VOT intervals for categorization and other parameters such as aspiration and articulatory force contribute to the distinction.
-In so called voice-lead languages, like Italian, Dutch, French and Spanish, unvoiced consonants are realized by starting vibration of the vocal cords soon after release of the closure, while voiced consonants are realized by starting vibration actually before release of closure (voice-lead).
-In Italian, the VOT for voiced plosive is between -125 and -75 msec. (values from Bortolini et al., 1995), while VOT for voiceless plosive is between 0 and 25 msec.
-This contrasts with so called aspiration languages, like English and German, where unvoiced stops (especially if in onset position) are aspirated.
-In these languages, voiced stops are generally realized with a short lag similar to that used for voiceless consonants by other languages (but also sometimes with voice lead), while unvoiced stops have a much longer VOT, coinciding with the length of the aspiration. .
-In English, for example, the VOT of voiced consonants is generally between 0 and 25 msec, for unvoiced consonants between 35 and 80 msec. (values from Blumstein, Cooper, Goodglass, Statlender & Gottlieb, 1980).
-The added complication pf aspiration may produce different complexity ranking as discussed later.
+However, different languages use different VOT intervals for categorization, and other parameters such as aspiration and articulatory force contribute to the distinction.
+In so-called voice-led languages, like Italian, Dutch, French, and Spanish, unvoiced consonants are realized by starting vibration of the vocal cords soon after release of the closure, while voiced consonants are realized by starting vibration actually before release of closure (voice-led).
+In Italian, the VOT for voiced plosive is between -125 and -75 ms (values from Bortolini, Zmarich, Fior, & Bonifacio, 1995), while VOT for voiceless plosive is between 0 and 25 ms. This contrasts with so-called aspiration languages, like English and German, where unvoiced stops (especially if in onset position) are aspirated.
+In these languages, voiced stops are generally realized with a short lag similar to that used for voiceless consonants by other languages (but also sometimes with voice-led), while unvoiced stops have a much longer VOT, coinciding with the length of the aspiration.
+In English, for example, the VOT of voiced consonants is generally between 0 and 25 ms, for unvoiced consonants between 35 and 80 ms (values from Blumstein, Cooper, Goodglass, Statlender, & Gottlieb, 1980).
+The added complication pf aspiration may produce different complexity ranking, as discussed later.

-3. EXPERIMENTAL RESULTS
+3. Experimental results

-3.1 Frequency, AoA and AoS - All consonants
+3.1.
+Frequency, AoA, and AoS-all consonants

-Our first analysis considers associations between our empirical measures: frequency, AoA and AoS errors.
+Our first analysis considers associations between our empirical measures: frequency, AoA, and AoS errors.
 For this analysis, we consider all Italian consonants independently of their syllabic position (e.g., syllable onset or coda).
 Table 2 shows the frequency of occurrence summing across positions according to token and type frequency.
 Type frequency counts how many times a phoneme occurs in words of the language, with each word counted only once.
 Token frequency, instead, counts how often a phoneme occurs in the language overall, with each word in which the phoneme occurs multiplied by its frequency.
 There were significant correlations between these frequency measures, acquisition measures and the errors of individuals with AoS.

-Pearson r correlations of raw Italian phoneme frequency with child phoneme acquisition were, for type frequency: .57, .50 and - .72; for token frequency: .63, .53; and -.78 (for word initial, word medial and overall acquisition rank respectively).
-Pearson r correlations of raw raw Italian phoneme frequency with AoS errors were for type frequency: -.51; for token frequency: -.53 (all correlations were significant p=<.001-.01).
+Pearson r correlations of raw Italian phoneme frequency with child phoneme acquisition were, for type frequency: .57, .50, and -.72; for token frequency: .63, .53, and -.78 (for word initial, word medial, and overall acquisition rank, respectively).
+Pearson r correlations of raw Italian phoneme frequency with AoS errors were for type frequency: -.51; for token frequency: -.53 (all correlations were significant, $p \le$.001 to .01).

-Pearson r correlations of log Italian phoneme frequency with child phoneme acquisition were, for type frequency: .77, .56 and - .83; for token frequency: .76, .64; and -.86 correlations of raw log Italian phoneme frequency with AoS errors were for type frequency: -.53; for token frequency: -.43 (all correlations were significant p=<.001-.01).
+Pearson r correlations of log Italian phoneme frequency with child phoneme acquisition were, for type frequency: .77, .56, and -.83; for token frequency: .76, .64, and -.86 (for word initial, word medial, and overall acquisition rank, respectively).
+Pearson r correlations of raw log Italian phoneme frequency with AoS errors were for type frequency: -.53; for token frequency: -.43 (all correlations were significant, $p \le$.001 to .01).